William F. Garrison: Military career

+He attended Army Officer Candidate School graduating in June 1967 and was commissioned as a 2nd Lieutenant in the Infantry Branch.
 During the Vietnam War, Garrison participated in the Phoenix Program.
 According to Mark Bowden, Garrison "had served two tours in Vietnam, part of it helping to run the infamously brutal Phoenix Program, which ferreted out and killed Viet Cong village leaders."

 From 1981 to 1983, Garrison commanded the 1st Battalion, 505th Infantry, 82d Airborne Division, at Fort Bragg.
 In 1982 he led an 808-man task force, TF 1/505, on the first six-month Sinai mission as part of the Multinational Force and Observers, serving as a buffer between Israel and Egypt, and was present when Israel handed over the Sinai to Egypt.
 Garrison spent most of his career in special operations units, including the Intelligence Support Activity as the commander of its operations squadron and the 1st Special Forces Operational Detachment-Delta (also known as Delta Force) from 1985 to 1989.
 His last command was the John F. Kennedy Special Warfare Center.